Air Carriers' Liability and Insurance

-- A copy of the Bill and the Explanatory Memorandum can be found on the Parliament of Australia website.
+- A copy of the Bill and the Explanatory Memorandum can be found at the ComLaw website.

 The Department released a discussion paper in September 2005 regarding the implementation of the 1999 Montreal Convention on carriers' liability.
 The discussion paper also proposed minor administrative changes for the system of international airline licenses, the mandatory requirements for carriers' liability insurance and the designation of international airports.
 Some of these changes are facilitated by the Aviation Legislation Amendment (International Airline Licences and Carriers' Liability Insurance) Act 2008.

 A copy of the discussion paper is available here, along with an earlier discussion paper canvassing issues in relation to the Montreal Convention, and a copy of the Montreal Convention itself:

 - Montreal Convention and related administrative amendments—2005 Discussion Paper [DOC: 136 KB]

 - Reform of Carriers Liability—The Montreal Convention—2001 Discussion Paper [PDF: 176 KB]